CTFEDs/Global-Accessibility-Awareness-Day-2017/next-time.md

-For the next one, thin about these things.
+For the next one, think about these things.

 - Add a separate slide for the equation.
 - GAAD activities: break them down.
 One activity at a time, one per slide.